Welcome to Lewisville 2035 Vision Plan

 During this phase, the team will identify the BIG ISSUES currently being experienced by and impacting residents through a series of online and in-person engagement events, including neighborhood-level outreach efforts.

-June 2025 - September 2025
+June 2025 - October 2025

-• Timeline item 3 - incomplete
+• Timeline item 3 - active

 BIG IDEAS